yiwei-w/query-reformulation/README.md

 # Query Reformulation
-Reformulate a user query to a number of search engines to improve the search results.
+Reformulate a user query to a number of search engines queries to improve the search results.